How Long Does It Take To Produce an Animation?

 If time is of the essence, animations can be completed quicker, but to do so is often very resource intensive, and will increase the overall cost of the project.
 However if more people are engaged in the project, then the process can be twice as fast.
 An open dialogue between the client and the design studio will ensure that everyone is on the same page, and that each stage is delivered on time.

-The first stage of producing an animation is designing a creative brief.
+The first stage of producing an animation is designing a creative offer.
 A well-defined brief will help your designers to better understand what you’re looking to achieve with your project, and to note down the stylistic elements that you’re looking to see in your video.

 The creative team (comprised of animators, illustrators and art directors) will list potential stylistic features, and artistic choices that can be made to bring your vision to life.